 It is important that we consider risk at this stage of your journey as it is one of the most significant factors that sets the wealthy apart from the poor.

 The simple truth is that without some risk it is highly unlikely that you will achieve financial freedom.
+Read that again and make sure you understand what I am saying, it’s important.

 The wealthy look for opportunities to invest their money that have the potential to produce growth, and in some cases income as well.